 In short, it was a slow, awkward and painful learning process.
 Often I didn’t even know the right questions to ask.

 Fast forward over a decade and I’m the Principal Architect of a highly unique multidisciplinary architecture and building science firm.
-I’ve been shortlisted for an international design competition, I regularly teach at the University of Canberra, I’ve participated in volunteer construction programs in Kenya and the Solomon Islands, and I was recently awarded the 2020 ACT Emerging Architect of the Year by the Australian Institute of Architects.
+I’ve been shortlisted for an international design competition, I regularly teach at the University of Canberra, I’ve participated in volunteer construction programs in Kenya and the Solomon Islands, and I was recently awarded the 2020 National Emerging Architect of the Year by the Australian Institute of Architects.
 I balance parenting, leading a wonderful team of 10 designers, and running myfirstarchitecturejob.com while working part-time and often remotely.

 In ten years I've gone from a student of architecture who felt completely alienated and unsupported by our industry, to essentially living my dream flexible and impactful architect career.
 I'm frustrated by how antiquated, isolating and difficult that ten years was, and I've created The Architect Project to change that for other aspiring architects.

-The gap between studying architecture at University and joining the industry to work in a practice and get registered can be a daunting transition.
+The gap between studying architecture at University and joining the industry to work in a practice can be a daunting transition.
 There's so much to learn on the job, and it can take a long time to feel confident, and even then you're only exposed to the projects and processes of one workplace, and what they're willing to share with you.

 The Architect Project is here for you in FIVE ways:

 1. Community.
 The Mighty Networks Platform is specifically built for this kind of thing.
 By bringing together the most ambitious young architects, we can create a powerful network that you can engage with for feedback, support, networking, advice, insight and inspiration.
 You can select the topics you choose to follow.
 Have you ever heard the saying "you are the average of the five you people you hang out with"?
 Well, here you get to hang out with the best.
 This is why I truly believe in the power this network can have on your self-development and career progression if you engage with it proactively.
-We will transform together.

 3. Structured Themes.
 Each quarter sees us tackle a different part of architecture practice or self-development, with fortnightly sub-topics pulling out key areas of discussion and learning.
 These themes are designed so that after participating for twelve months, you will have covered a comprehensive spectrum of self-development, basic construction knowledge, architecture practice topics, and industry rules and standards.
-(Scroll down to see which theme we're up to!)

 So, whether you like to keep to yourself or be the life of the party, or whether you like structure and homework or just joining informal conversations, there's something for you!